moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

   rosrun moveit_kinematics auto_create_ikfast_moveit_plugin.sh --iktype Transform6D $MYROBOT_NAME.urdf <planning_group_name> <base_link> <eef_link>

 The speed and success of this process will depend on the complexity of your robot.
 A typical 6 DOF manipulator with 3 intersecting axes at the base or wrist will take only a few minutes to generate the solver code.
+For a detailed explanation of the creation procedure and additional tweaks of the process, see `Tweaking the creation process`_.

 The above command creates a new ROS package named ``$MYROBOT_NAME_<planning_group_name>_ikfast_plugin`` within the current folder.
 Thus, you need to rebuild your workspace so the new package is detected: ::